 Make sure your coursework is on track.
 In general, you should be taking the most challenging courses possible.
 Advanced Placement and/or Honors classes look great on your transcript and will help you be a better college candidate.
 Most colleges require you to take a certain number of foundation classes – math, science, English, etc. Your high school counselor can help make sure that your schedule is up to snuff, but it’s also a good idea to check with the specific colleges regarding their requirements.

 And if your grades freshman year were less than stellar, don’t panic.
 In general, colleges like to see a progression of improvement from freshman through senior year.
 So, this is the year to hit the books – and start getting those grades up!
 Try to maintain a 3.0 GPA with grades of A and B in high school classes because these grades turn into opportunities for college scholarships.

 Start researching colleges.
 Take some time to think about what you want out of your college experience.
-Would you be happier at a big university, a small liberal arts college or a two-year technical college?
+Would you be happier at a big university, a small college or a two-year technical college?
 Do you care about intercollegiate athletics – or are art and music facilities more important to you?
-Guidance counselors can also help you research colleges of interest and schedule your classes accordingly.
-Once you have your list of “wants,” you can use resources such as The Fiske Guide to Colleges or Barron’s Profiles of American Colleges to help you choose places that seem like they would be a good fit.
+High school counselors can also help you research colleges of interest and schedule your classes accordingly.

 If possible, try to go on a few campus visits.
 That’s the best way to know if a college or university is really for you.
-Learn more about visiting Goshen »
+Learn more about visiting Goshen College »